laur89/awesome-stars/README.md

 - [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Headless Chrome Node.js API
 - [graphql-editor/graphql-editor](https://github.com/graphql-editor/graphql-editor) - 📺 Visual Editor & GraphQL IDE.
 Draw GraphQL schemas using visual 🔷 nodes and explore GraphQL API with beautiful UI.
 Even 🐒 can do that!
 - [styled-components/styled-components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅
-- [teambit/bit](https://github.com/teambit/bit) - A tool for composable application development.
+- [teambit/bit](https://github.com/teambit/bit) - A tool for composable software development.
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap) - Roadmap to becoming a developer in 2022
 - [feathersjs/feathers](https://github.com/feathersjs/feathers) - A framework for real-time applications and REST APIs with JavaScript and TypeScript
 - [immutable-js/immutable-js](https://github.com/immutable-js/immutable-js) - Immutable persistent data collections for Javascript which increase efficiency and simplicity.